Advice & Support with LGBTQ+ Breakups & Separation

 (You can read more misconceptions about couple counselling here…)

-You see, having worked 25 years as a counsellor, 14 of them focussed on gay, lesbian, bisexual & queer couples, I can most definitely tell you that relationship counselling is not about making a couple (or group) stay together!
-The outcome the couple wants is the outcome we’ll work towards (even when outcomes change – a perfectly valid thing to do – during the life of the counselling work).
+You see, having worked 26 years as a counsellor, 16 of them focused on gay, lesbian, bisexual & queer couples, I can most definitely tell you that relationship counselling is not about making a couple (or group) stay together!

-The initial goals of relationship counselling include assisting the couple deciding what they would want from counselling (assuming they didn’t already know; discussions in session can reveal and inspire new desires).
-Sometimes several sessions are dedicated to helping the couple figure out what they want; it’s not always a straightforward decision, and it can be reviewed countless times during the counselling relationship.
+Sometimes several sessions are dedicated to helping the couple figure out what they want together.
+It’s not always a straightforward decision, and the decision can be reviewed countless times during the course of counselling.
 But once we reach a direction agreeable to the couple, planning and working through how we make their needs a reality begins.

 Managing a Relationship Breakup